-The increased resolution in ALADIN12 results in overall colder conditions on the slopes of the ice sheet.
-The does not result in substantial changes overall compared to ALADIN24, despite the fact that the doubled resolution is able to resolve the steep slopes better, and consequently the along-slope temperature gradient on the ice sheet is increased.
-In terms of melt days, the average total number of melt days over the summer is very close closer to observations in ALADIN12.
+The increased resolution in ALADIN12 does not result in substantial changes overall compared to ALADIN24, despite the fact that the doubled resolution is able to resolve the steep slopes better.
+In terms of melt days, the average total number of melt days over the summer is closer to observations in ALADIN12.

 Previous work by Mottram et al. (2017) reveals that HARMONIE-AROME (i.e. the NWP version of the convection permitting model used in HCLIM) suffers from potential errors related to loss of the snow cover over glacier surfaces.
 When the snow cover is lost in their model setup, the exposed surface is not classified as ice and can, unphysically, heat up above the freezing point, distorting temperature and atmospheric circulation patterns compared to observations.
-None of the three experiments
+None of the three experiments examined here show signs of complete loss of snow cover or the related issues reported earlier.
+Assessing whether this is a result of different model physics, coarser resolution, or the updated surface scheme employed in our HCLIM38 simulations

-5 examined here show signs of complete loss of snow cover or the related issues reported earlier.
-Assessing whether this is a result of different model physics, coarser resolution, or the updated surface scheme employed in our HCLIM38 simulations requires further investigation.
+25 requires further investigation.

 Together, these results indicate reasonable performance of HCLIM38 in the Arctic melt season.
 While all three model setups tend to have the peak melting season occurring too early, the overall length of the melt season corresponds to the observed.
+As previous studies, these results highlight the importance of very high resolutions for capturing the conditions on the coastal slopes of Greenland.
+The model-data comparison for the summer 2014 suggests a general cold bias over Greenland in

-- The results do, however, As previous studies, these results highlight the importance of very high resolutions for capturing the 10 conditions on the coastal slopes of Greenland.
-The model-data comparison for the summer 2014 suggests a general cold bias over Greenland in HCLIM38, with ALARO physics resulting in slightly warmer conditions compared to ALADIN.
-While the warmer conditions in ALARO24 improves the average agreement with PROMICE observations in the ablation zone of the ice sheet, the additional warming on the north-northeastern part of the central ice sheet appears excessive compared to - observations.
-15
+30 HCLIM38, with ALARO physics resulting in slightly warmer conditions compared to ALADIN.
+While the warmer conditions in ALARO24 improves the average agreement with PROMICE observations in the ablation zone of the ice sheet, the additional warming on the north-northeastern part of the central ice sheet appears excessive compared to observations.